-According to marketing legend, Eric Schmidt used the term “cloud computing” in 2006 as a Svengali-style mind control talisman, hoping to convince the world of a false indication that Google was cornering the market on all computer networking (which has always been depicted within graphical presentations as a kind of cloud-like ethereal entity).
-Now that the initial hype surrounding (*gasp*) The Cloud (*gasp*) has subsided, the billions of dollars worth of corporate chips that are on the figurative table make the Schmidts of the world both nervous and, as a consequence of the nervousness, desperate to corral managers of thousands of other companies into the murkiness of a clouded stable.
+According to marketing lore, Eric Schmidt used the term “cloud computing” in 2006 as a Svengali-style mind control talisman, hoping to convince the world of a false indication that Google was cornering the market on all computer networking (which has always been depicted within graphical presentations as a kind of cloud-like ethereal entity).
+Now that the initial hype surrounding The Cloud has subsided, those billions of dollars worth of corporate chips that are on the figurative table make the Schmidts of the world both nervous and, as a consequence of the nervousness, desperate to corral managers of thousands of other companies into the murkiness of a clouded stable.
 Is your employer going to follow along like so much livestock?

 - “The Cloud Is Actually Expensive”

 - By going straight toward the bottom line, the author of the piece at the other end of this post’s external link starts off well.
 While it isn’t always advisable to compromise quality or vendor relationships for the sake of negotiating some one-time introductory deal, being a spendthrift because of FOMO (Fear Of Missing Out) regarding whatever’s being buzzword-pitched as hip entails even more risk of bankrupting your employer.

 - “You Don’t Need to Be Exclusive”